AofPatiphan/Lets-Talk/READEME.md

 npm start
 ```

-Open http://localhost:3000 to view client side in the browser.
+Open http://localhost:3000 to view client side in the browser and please open inspec dialog then choose toggle device tool bar (change to Dimentions to iPhone 12 Pro)